If you’ve landed here, you are probably looking for information on Blogger U, the course for bloggers (obvs) from Pete McPherson.

 What’s This Review About?

-I haven’t got very far through Blogger U yet, so why am I writing a review?
+I haven’t got very far through Blogger U yet, so why am I writing up my impressions?

 I signed up for the course last year and have finally got round to starting it.
 I will be blogging my journey through the course and letting you know if the course is worth the investment.
 I haven’t seen momentous blog change yet – unsurprisingly.
 I am not a success story (although I hope to be).